-Contract liabilities pertain to unearned tuition fees, which is reduced as the corresponding revenue is recognized during the school term.
+Contract liabilities pertain to unearned tuition fees of iPeople, which is reduced as the corresponding revenue is recognized during the school term.
+This is significantly higher due to unamortized tuition fees of Mapua schools and the new subsidiaries.

-Total noncurrent liabilities increased from P2.85 billion to P2.92 billion as of March 2019.
+Total noncurrent liabilities increased from P2.85 billion to P5.30 billion.